TDStrasser/KookaBlockly-Reference/docs/source/using.rst

    The Blocks Palette showing the Block Categories

-The block categories and blocks are fully described in the :doc:`blocks` section.
+The block categories and blocks are fully described in the :doc:`part2` section.

 Script Controls
 ---------------